Fees and charges

 College bills

 Any fees due must be paid at the beginning of each Term; this includes any portion of tuition fees for which you are responsible.
-All undergraduates must pay the Termly rent by the first Wednesday of Michaelmas Full Term and the first Wednesday of Lent and Easter Full Terms.
+All undergraduates must pay the termly licence fee by the first Wednesday of each Full Term.
 Postgraduate students must make these payments quarterly in advance.
-Amounts billed during the course of the Michaelmas and Lent Terms will be payable by the first Wednesday following the beginning of Full Term.
-Amounts billed during the course of the Easter Term will be payable by 31 July, except in your final year when settlement of an estimated bill is a condition which must be met before you can graduate.
+Amounts billed during the course of the Michaelmas and Lent Terms will be payable by the first Wednesday following of the next Full Term.
+Amounts billed during the course of the Easter Term will be payable by 31 July, except in your final year, when settlement of an estimated bill is required before graduation.

-If you do not settle your account by the date specified on the College bill, the College may prevent you from continuing your studies, using College facilities, being resident in College accommodation, or being offered College accommodation in the future.
+If you do not settle your account by the date specified on the College bill, the College may prevent you from using College facilities, being resident in College accommodation, or being offered College accommodation in the future.
 If at the end of an academic year, you owe residential or other charges to the College, you will not be allowed back into College-owned accommodation until and unless that debt is settled.
 The College may refuse to provide you with a reference and reserves its right to mention non-payment of debts in any reference that you request.
-If you have an outstanding account at the time of Graduation, then the College may prohibit you from graduating in person.
-If that debt relates to tuition fees, then you will not receive a formal degree certificate.
+If you have outstanding tuition fees at the time of Graduation, then College may prohibit you from graduating in person and attending your degree ceremony.
 If you are experiencing financial difficulties, please see your Tutor at the earliest opportunity.

 How is my College bill payment allocated